ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 until the tunnel is closed, the proxy SHALL send packets received on these IP-port tuples to the client.
 The proxy MUST communicate the selected addresses and ports to the client using the "Proxy-Public-Address" header field.
-The header field is defined as a List of IP-Port-tuples.
-The format of the tuple is defined using IP-literal, IPv4address, IPv6address and port from {{Section 3.2 of !URI=RFC3986}}.
+The header field is defined as a List of ip-port-tuples.
+The format of the tuple is defined using IP-literal, IPv4address, and port from {{Section 3.2 of !URI=RFC3986}}.

 ~~~
 ip-port-tuple = ( IP-literal / IPv4address ) ":" port